Periodic table: Electron shells

-The Danish physicist Niels Bohr applied Max Planck's idea of quantisation to the atom.
+The Danish physicist Niels Bohr applied Max Planck's idea of quantization to the atom.
 He concluded that the energy levels of electrons were quantised: only a discrete set of stable energy states were allowed.
 Bohr then attempted to understand periodicity through electron configurations, surmising in 1913 that the inner electrons should be responsible for the chemical properties of the element.
 In 1913, he produced the first electronic periodic table based on a quantum atom.